darbinreyes/subparprogrammer/Dijkstra/youtube/reasoning/problem2/Reasoning_About_Programs_Problem_2.md

 ## [Problem Two](https://www.youtube.com/watch?v=OeiSWZs3GfI&t=27m06s)

 Our next example is very different.
-In passing it shows another form of the interplay between programming and mathematics.
-In this example, a mathematical theorem has to be proved.
-And, the theorem is an existence theorem.
+In passing it shows another form of the interplay between programming and **mathematics**.
+In this example, a mathematical theorem has to be **proved**.
+And, the theorem is an **existence** theorem.
 It tells us that a certain result exists.
-We shall prove that theorem by translating it into a programming exercise and writing a program of which we can demonstrate that it computes the desired result.
-Now if you can construct a program that computes a result, that result certainly exists.
+We shall prove that theorem by **translating** it into a programming exercise and writing a program of which we can demonstrate that it computes the desired result.
+Now if you can construct a program that **computes** a result, that result certainly **exists**.

-//p2.0

 ![p2.0](p2.0.png)